 Goat milk is said to be easier to digest than cow milk.
 It also has a thicker and creamier consistency than cow and plant-based milk.
-But because goat milk contains a considerable amount of lactose, it also cannot be given to kittens and cats.
+But because it still contains a considerable amount of lactose, most adult cats won’t be able to digest it.

 Can cats drink chocolate milk?

 Made with cocoa beans, cocoa butter, sugar, and milk powder, chocolates are toxic for cats because of the theobromine and caffeine found in cocoa.
 Sugar is also an ingredient that they should not consume because eating it can lead to obesity, diabetes, and dental problems.
 Since most chocolate-flavoured milk drinks are made from cow milk, it is not wise to make your cat drink it.

 Lactose-free milk contains the enzyme lactase, making it easier for your cat to digest the drink.
 However, this type is usually made with cow milk, so you should limit the amount she takes.
 It is best to give it as an occasional treat.
 There are also lactose-free, plant-based milk alternatives available in the market, but each type should be reviewed carefully before being given to a cat.